 - Contributing to the stability of the platform and reducing the proliferation of duplicate data and content with governed workflows.

 This document walks through the Modern Analytics Workflow and the role of governance within it, the areas of governance you need to consider, and finally defining governance models.
-Use this guide with the Data and Content Governance tab of the to assist with establishing your organization’s standards, processes, and policies to securely manage data and content.
+Use this guide with the Data and Content Governance tab of the , which contains key considerations for each governance area, to assist with establishing your organization’s standards, processes, and policies to securely manage data and content.